niemopen/oasis-open-project/CHARTER.md

   - Releases – The latest release will be forked from http://niem.github.io/niem-releases/
 - Tools

-Migration to an OASIS Open Project
+**Migration to an OASIS Open Project**

 The migration from the legacy NIEM governance model to an OASIS Open Project will be a 24-month transition.
 This transition will comprise of 2 phases with preparation and Formal Transition ending in FY 2024.
 During that period the following milestones are projected:

 FY 2022 – Preparation (Governance, Marketing & Development)
-·         Draft Charter & Governance
+- Draft Charter & Governance
-·         Awareness Campaign
+- Awareness Campaign
-·         Domain Stewardship Transition Workshop
+- Domain Stewardship Transition Workshop
-·         Project Governance Board Sponsorship
+- Project Governance Board Sponsorship
-·         Marking & Development
+- Marking & Development
 FY 2023 – Formal Transition (Shadow & Reverse Shadow)
-·         OASIS NIEM Committee Membership
+- OASIS NIEM Committee Membership
-·         Shadow NIEM OASIS PGB
+- Shadow NIEM OASIS PGB
-·         Selected projects transferred
+- Selected projects transferred
-·         Intellectual capital transfer
+- Intellectual capital transfer
-·         Final ESC Turnover
+- Final ESC Turnover
 FY 2024 – Initial NIEM OASIS Open Standards

-8. Initial Contributions from Existing Work
+## 8. Initial Contributions from Existing Work

 The full body of work specifying, explaining, and supporting the NIEM family of specifications under the current DoD?sponsored and GTRI coordinated efforts will be transitioned to OASIS, including:

-* Specifications for all NIEM releases
+- Specifications for all NIEM releases
-?
-NIEM Naming and Design Rules (NDR)
+-- NIEM Naming and Design Rules (NDR)
 ?
 NIEM JavaScript Object Notation (JSON)
 ?
 NIEM Code Lists Specifications
 ?
 NIEM Conformance Targets Attribute Specification v3.0